The Lord’s Supper

 Is not the cup of thanksgiving for which we give thanks a participation in the blood of Christ?
 And is not the bread that we break a participation in the body of Christ? – 1 Corinthians 10:16

-We celebrate the Lord’s Supper, Holy Communion, together on 8 occasions over the course of a year.
+We celebrate the Lord’s Supper together on 8 occasions over the course of a year.
 We do this not only to remember that Jesus Christ died for us so that we can be forgiven and made part of God’s family, but also because we believe that God feeds us spiritually with the body and blood of Christ through the bread which we eat and the wine which we drink.
-You can find out more about what we believe regarding the Lord’s Supper in Article #35 of the Belgic Confession and the Heidelberg Catechism.
+You can find out more about what we believe regarding the Lord’s Supper in our confessions (Article #35 of the Belgic Confession and the Heidelberg Catechism).

-Because the Lord’s table belongs to the Lord, we are not able to just allow anyone to celebrate communion with us.
-God has given the keys of the kingdom of heaven to his church (Matthew 16:13-20; HC LD31) and as a result, each church council has the responsibility of supervising admittance to the Lord’s Supper (HC LD30).
-The Lord’s table is only for those who by their doctrine (what they confess to believe) and their life (how they live) show themselves to be Christians.
+Because the Lord’s table belongs to the Lord we cannot allow anyone and everyone to celebrate Holy Communion with us.
+God has given the keys of the kingdom of heaven to his church (Matthew 16:13-20; HC LD31) and it is the responsibility of each church council to supervise admittance to the Lord’s Supper (HC LD30).
+We understand that the Lord’s table is only for those who by their doctrine (what they confess to believe) and their life (how they live) show themselves to be Christians.
 Accordingly, “Only those persons shall be admitted to the Lord’s Supper who, according to the custom of the local church, have confessed their belief in the Reformed faith and are reputed to lead a life of piety.
 Without such testimony anyone who is a member of another church shall not be admitted either.”
 (Article 61 of the Church Order of the Reformed Churches in South Africa).

 If you are not a member in our church and you would like to celebrate communion together with us, please contact one of our elders.